arcana-network/docs.arcana/docs/quick-start/vanilla-web-apps-quick-start.md

 However, to deploy your app on the {{config.extra.arcana.company_name}} Mainnet, you need to first create a corresponding 'Mainnet' configuration profile.
 Also, you must update the {{config.extra.arcana.sdk_name}} integration code in your app to use the **new {{config.extra.arcana.app_address}}** assigned to the app's 'Mainnet' configuration profile before deploying it on the Mainnet.

-You can deploy an app instance (say, one under active development) on the Testnet while simultaneously deploying a stable version of their app (say, one validated on Testnet and ready for users) on the Mainnet.
+You can deploy an app instance in active development on the Testnet.
+Simultaneously, you can deploy a stable version of the app, validated on the Testnet and ready for users, on the Mainnet.

 See [[deploy-app|App Deployment Guide]] for details.